If you notice a toddler rocking back and forth, should you worry?

 Grandma’s Question:

-My grandson, who is 2 years old, always rocks back and forth in every chair he sits in, no matter what he is doing, eating, watching tv, etc. What is this all about?
-Is he sick in some way, or is this normal for a toddler?
+My grandson, who is 2 years old, always rocks back and forth in every chair he sits in, no matter what he is doing, eating, watching TV, etc. What is this all about?
+Is he sick somehow, or is this normal for a toddler?

 Pat